h-mole/MetronomeStatic/docs/source/api/melodie_generator.rst

 .. .. code-block:: python

-..     from MetronomeStatic import <"Members Listed In This Page">
+..     from PyBirdViewCode import <"Members Listed In This Page">

 Members List
 ------------